 Austria is so much more than the Alps, ski resorts, and Tyrolean houses.
 The nature, sunny climate and cultural landscape of Burgenland in the easternmost part of the country, is made for slow travel.

 << Click on the images to enlarge >>

-The small village of Heiligenbrunn in Burgenland is located in the transition between the rolling hills that characterize the south-eastern Austria and the vast plains that dominates western Hungary.
+The small village of Heiligenbrunn in Burgenland is located in the transition between the rolling hills that characterize south-eastern Austria and the vast plains that dominates western Hungary.
 Forests and vineyards dominate the landscape around Heiligenbrunn.
-Also the architectural traditions in this part of Austria differ greatly from the well known Tyrolean style houses […]
+Also, the architectural traditions in this part of Austria differ greatly from the well-known Tyrolean style houses you find […]

-Castles and historic sights
+Castles and historical sights

 Southern Burgenland is also known for its spa resorts.
 The classic spa resort Bad Tatzmannsdorf and the newer resort town Stegersbach offer a range of wellness and thermal spa holidays.
 A great way to round of your slow travel trip is by relaxing a few days in a thermal spa with the beneficial and healing effects on body, mind and soul.

 For more info: Burgenland Tourism

 Are you looking for some excellent ski resorts near Vienna that you can easily access by train?
 We’ve got you covered!
 Check out these fantastic ski destinations that offer excellent family-friendly slopes and unforgettable skiing experiences.
 Hop on a train and get ready for an adventure.
 Stuhleck ski resort – Spital am Semmering At Stuhleck in […]

 The historic small town in the Styria region of Austria, with about 4500 inhabitants, is surrounded by the majestic Dachstein mountains.
 The winter season usually starts at the beginning of December and runs until the beginning of April.
 Skiing day and night Schladming offers 123 km of slopes spread over four interconnected ski areas: Planai, […]